A Newtonian 12inch telescope was scratchbuilt to the size of a

 telescope in the IYA

-The 'LiteScope MOUNTAIN' (12inch) travel telescope became a 'HOT PRODUCT 2009', selected by the editors of Sky &
+The 'LiteScope MOUNTAIN' 12inch Travel Telescope was awarded with a 'HOT PRODUCT 2009' by the editors of Sky &

 Telescope magazine USA.

-Observers appreciate their NCLT instruments to observe with 12inch (or bigger) optics when weight
+Observers appreciate their NCLT instruments enabling them to observe with 12inch, or bigger optics when weight

 size matters.
 Some don't even need a